 WAE’s approach to yoga and meditation rests on three pillars including:

 - Trauma and combat injury sensitive practices.
 Through our training, WAE teachers learn a basic understanding of the human nervous system and how it is impacted by stress, trauma, and combat injuries.

 - A military culture informed approach.
 WAE teachers learn about military culture and values so they can offer the practices in a way that minimizes cultural barriers and increases the relevance and accessibility of the practices.

 - Evidence-based practices.
 WAE teachers are trained to share physical movements, breath, and meditation practices that, according to solid research, help regulate the nervous system.

-Our mission is to increase awareness about the power of yoga and meditation and educate a network of professionals qualified to share evidenced-based practices that support health and healing in military communities.
+Our mission is to increase awareness about the power of yoga and meditation and educate a network of professionals qualified to share evidenced-based practices through programs that support the health and healing of service members, veterans and their families.

 Our vision is to integrate yoga and meditation into military and civilian settings to support the health, resiliency, post-traumatic growth, and connection of people world-wide.